-We hold our Modern & Post-War British Art sales in June and November and our Made in Britain auctions, which focus on British talent across the disciplines of fine art, prints, sculpture, photography, design and studio ceramics, in April and September.
+Flagship Modern & Post-War British Art sales are held in London in June and November and our cross-collecting Made in Britain auctions are in April and September, which focus on British talent across the disciplines of fine art, prints, photography, design and studio ceramics, with the inaugural online iteration in November 2018.